-1.6 Branch management approval
+1.6 Governance: approval and publication

-These disclosures were approved for publication by the Company's Branch Management on 8 April 2022.
+Pursuant to the BNY Mellon EMEA Pillar 3 Disclosure Standard, these disclosures were approved for publication by the Company's Branch Management on 21 April 2023.
 The Branch Management has verified that they are consistent with formal policies adopted regarding production and validation and are satisfied with the adequacy and effectiveness of the risk management arrangements.

-1.7 Key 2021 and subsequent events
+1.7 Key 2022 and subsequent events